intrepidMe/Bounce-project-game/README.md

 This is a simple python game,
-to run it, you need to download the code and al the other files
+to run it, you need to download the code and all the other files.
+Then open the python file, and run the code.